nparashar150/buildscript/README.md

 As I have 8Gb so I need these patches

-Give it the permission it needs by `chown` or `chmod`
+Give it the permission it needs by `chown` or `chmod` Some scripts even need to be run as `Super User`.
-# Both the scripts are very helpful
+# All the scripts are very helpful